Do you ever go out in public and feel caught in the headlights? Like a deer crossing the road when a car approaches?

-Or you find yourself in a crowd and your heart is pounding so hard you can’t remember where you parked your car.
-You think everyone must hear it, the pounding in your chest.
+You find yourself in a crowd and your heart is pounding so hard you can’t remember where you parked your car.
+Everyone must hear it, that pounding in your chest that seems so loud.

-You feel like all eyes are on you.
-You begin to feel like a deer in the headlights, caught between standing still and running away.
+You feel like all eyes are watching you and your discomfort.
+And you begin to feel like a deer in the headlights, caught between standing still and running away.

 But they aren’t staring at you.
 And it isn’t disastrous.
-Not on the outside.
-But on the inside, you realize that you are very close to tears.
+Nevertheless, you realize that you are very close to tears.

-And aren’t you going to look foolish with tears rolling down your cheeks while people walk past you happily carrying on casual conversations.
-With not a care in the world, it seems.
+And aren’t you going to look foolish with tears rolling down your cheeks while people walk past you carrying on casual conversations?

 You are never the same.
 Not after months.
-Not after years.
+And not after years.

 You go out as infrequently as possible.
-You stretch the groceries because you just can’t bear the thought of going out there.
+And you stretch the groceries because you just can’t bear the thought of going out there.

-And when you’re in the grocery store you are on edge.
-You are peering sideways at everyone who walks past.
+When you’re in the grocery store you are on edge.
+Slyly peering sideways at everyone who walks past.
 Because you have lost the ability to be like them.
+Or to trust them.

 There was a time when I would have turned to them and smiled and said something witty.
 I would have thanked them and said “have a nice day.”